 Here my scheme is taking shape – it’s important to keep handling your fabrics so you have a sense of how they will feel in the room.

 When I’m designing a really special room, I tend to design bespoke pieces that bring the room to life.
 For this dining room, I developed a lovely wool rug inspired by my ‘Lost & Found’ fabric.
-I played a lot with scale here and the colours had to be just right.
+I played a lot with scale here and the colors had to be just right.

 I wanted the subtle detail of the chair piping to match the stripes in the rug, creating a design thread to bind them together.